sderosiaux/every-single-day-i-tldr/README.md

 # 08-11-2021

+- https://bootcamp.uxdesign.cc/what-does-your-product-org-look-like-eece7cbbdf1a What does your product org look like?
 - https://medium.com/interviewnoodle/engineering-manager-as-an-architect-791362213a0b Engineering Manager as an Architect
 - https://productcoalition.com/what-do-product-managers-do-ce076ad4a8e7 What Makes a Unicorn Product Manager
 - https://jkebertz.medium.com/should-staff-engineers-be-writing-code-1237abf891f4 Should Staff+ Engineers Be Writing Code?